 Competing under the name Georgia Regents University for the first time in 2013, Ward won his seventh Peach Belt Conference Coach of the Year award for guiding the men’s team, while senior Jaiden Brandt was named PBC Runner of the Year.
 Ward led his cast of veteran seniors and strong newcomers to three first-place finishes including a PBC Championship, and a third-place mark at the NCAA Southeast Regionals to qualify for the NCAA finals.
 The team ended the season at No. 3 in the NCAA Southeast Regional poll and received eight votes for a national ranking while they prepared for the NCA Championships for the first time as a team.

-The GRU women’s program has made six consecutive NCAA Regional appearances, a first in the program’s history.
+The Jaguar women’s program has made six consecutive NCAA Regional appearances, a first in the program’s history.
 In 2008, the Lady Jags made their first-ever NCAA Championships appearance in Slippery Rock, Pa., after finishing as the runner-up in the Southeast Regional in Wingate, N.C.

 Under Ward’s watch, the Jags have had eight All-Southeast Region selections (Jenafer Forward in 2008; Holly Keeper in 2009; Alicia Connolly, Dustin Ross, Robert Blackwelder in 2012, Jaiden Brandt, Preston Jones, Dustin Ross 2013 ), 21 All-Peach Belt Conference selections over the last six seasons, two PBC Freshman-Of-The Year picks, and a PBC Runner of the Year.

-A 2001 graduate of Murray State University with a B.S. in Exercise Science, Ward served as a volunteer assistant coach with the GRU Augusta cross country program in 2003.
+A 2001 graduate of Murray State University with a B.S. in Exercise Science, Ward served as a volunteer assistant coach with the Augusta cross country program in 2003.
 He assisted the Murray State cross country program in a similar role in 2001.
 He is a USA Track and Field Level II certified coach.
 Ward earned his master’s degree in Health & Physical Education from Augusta State in 2005.